Polygon segmentations

 Objective ✂️

-In the early stages of architectural design, there is a concept about the
+In the early stages of architectural design, the

-in which direction the building will be placed.
+axis defines the direction in which a building is to be placed.

-This plays an important role in determining the optimal layout considering the functionality, aesthetics, and environmental conditions of the building.
+This axis plays an important role in determining the optimal layout with respect to the functionality, aesthetics, and environmental conditions of the building.

-The goal of this project is to develop a segmenter that can determine how many axes a given 2D polygon should be segmented into and how to make those segmentations.
+The goal of this project is to develop a segmenter that determines how many axes a given 2D polygon should be segmented into and how those segmentations should be formed.

 Segmented lands by a human architect

-The figures above are imaginary dividing lines arbitrarily set by the architect.
-The apartments in the figures are placed based on segmented polygons.
+The figures above show imaginary dividing lines set arbitrarily by the architect.
+The apartments in the figures are placed based on the segmented polygons.

 Human architects

-how many axes a given 2D polygon should be segmented into and how to create these segmentations, but explaining this intuition to a computer is difficult.
+intuitively know how many axes a given 2D polygon should be segmented into and how to create these segmentations, but expressing this intuition to a computer is difficult.

-To achieve this, I will use a combination of deep learning and graph theory.
+To achieve this, a combination of deep learning and graph theory is used.

-In the graph, each point of the polygon will be a node and the connections between points will be edges.
+In the graph, each point of the polygon is treated as a node, and the connections between points are treated as edges.

-Based on this concept, I will implement a GNN-based model, which will learn how to optimally segment given polygons.
+Based on this concept, a GNN-based model is implemented to learn how to optimally segment given polygons.

-Before generating data, let's understand graphs and Graph Neural Networks.
+Before generating data, it is necessary to understand graphs and Graph Neural Networks.

 Graphs are mainly expressed as an